Skip to content Skip to search Skip to department menu

 Contact Us

-Access makes in-person, phone and Zoom appointments.
+Access and ICAP makes in-person, phone and Zoom appointments.

 If you would like to request accommodations to complete the application or discuss alternatives to the application, please call 541-956-7337 or email us at [email protected]